endymion1818/team-documentation/sitehealthchecklist.md

 - 1 X Document language missing
 - 1 X Empty button

-These should be eliminated as soon as possible to meet accessibility guidelines.
+These should be eliminated as soon as possible to improve conversion opportunities and meet accessibility guidelines.

 ### 4. Broken Links